There were 744 pending actions in the Baby Formula NEC MDL.

 Contact medical attorneys Laura Stemkowski or Carmen Scott by email or call 1.800.768.4026 for more information.

 In addition to the concerns over NEC, Abbott has a history of issues with its baby formula products.
 In February 2022, Abbott issued a voluntary recall of its Similac, Similac PM 60/40, Alimentum and EleCare baby formula products.
-The company recalled the products after multiple complaints.
-The complaints included:
+The company recalled the products after multiple complaints, which included:

-Parents can locate the lot number printed on their baby formula container to determine whether it was included in the recall.
+Parents can locate the lot number printed on their baby formula container to determine whether the recall included it.
 Abbott recalled Similac, Alimentum and EleCare powder formulas with the following lot codes and expiration dates:

 Later in February 2022, Abbott also recalled the following Similac PM 60/40 products:

 The bacteria reported in these Abbott products can cause serious infections.
-The Federal Food and Drug Administration (FDA) followed up both of Abbott’s voluntary recalls with formal recalls of its own.
+The U.S. Food and Drug Administration (FDA) followed up both of Abbott’s voluntary recalls with formal recalls of its own.

 ---|---|